Q+A: How women and girls can succeed in science, according to CIMMYT’s Sarah Hearne

 Q: What is your advice to young aspiring female scientists?

-A: Wow, there are lots of wisdoms picked up and passed on I could share, here are a few I have found the most useful:
+Wow, there are lots of wisdom picked up and passed on I could share, here are a few I have found the most useful:

 Personal: Check your own prejudice and ensure you treat others in an equal way.
 I get tired of hearing statements like “men can’t multi-task”… it is as offensive as “women can’t read maps”.
 If we want equality we have to ensure we model it ourselves.